atomist-skills/container-run-skill/README.md

     **Requirements**

     The container skill can use any Docker image that can be pulled from a public Docker registry.
-There are no requirements in terms of what is inside the container!
+There are no requirements for what is in the container.

     **Project**

-    The Git project will be cloned into `/atm/home` at the SHA of the push that trigger this container skill.
+    The repository will be cloned into `/atm/home` at the SHA of the push that trigger this skill.

     **Exit Code**

-    A container that exits with a non-zero exit code will always fail the skill execution.
+    A container that exits with a non-zero exit code will always show as a failed skill execution.

     **Environment Variables**